arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/out-of-the-box/content.md

 ![](assets/x8-oob-factory-name.png)

-Click register, now you will get a code that you need to paste into your factory page by openning [Arduino Create Cloud](https://create.arduino.cc) in your browser and click inside the integrations section "Portenta X8 Board Manager
+Click register, now you will get a code that you need to paste into your factory page by opening [Arduino Create Cloud](https://create.arduino.cc) in your browser and click inside the integrations section "Portenta X8 Board Manager

 ![](assets/cloud-main.png)